- Dr Kate Wright

 Topics interested in supervising

 I supervise doctoral candidates studying media and communications.
 My remit is interdisciplinary, so I can act as a co-supervisor for PhD students working in many different disciplines, not just the subjects listed here.
+However, I am expecting a large new cohort in Sept 2020, so do not currently have the capacity to take on any additional new PhD students this coming academic year.

 If you are interested in being supervised by Kate Wright, please see the links below for more information: